huggingface/transformers/docs/source/debugging.rst

     --debug underflow_overflow

-to the normal command line arguments, or pass ``debug="underflow_overflow"`` when creating the :class:`~transformers.Trainer` object.
+to the normal command line arguments, or pass ``debug="underflow_overflow"`` when creating the :class:`~transformers.TrainingArguments` object.

-If you're using your own trainer you can accomplish the same with:
+If you're using your own training loop or another Trainer you can accomplish the same with:

 .. code-block:: python